avis-router/avis/trunk/c/README.txt

 above, or you can build in Xcode (3.1 or later) using the project in "platforms/macosx".

-Windows
+Microsoft Windows
 ----------------------------------------------------------------------

-Open the "platforms/windows/vc2005/Avis.sln" file under Visual Studio 2005 or later.
+Open the "platforms/windows/Avis.sln" file under Visual Studio 2005 or later.

 Running The Examples